anhquan99/markdown/Technical/DevOps/AWS/DVA-C02/SQS.md

 - Limitation of 256KB per message sent.
 - Can have duplicate message (at least once delivery, occasionally).
 - Can have out of order message (the best effort ordering).
-- Max retention period is 14 days.
 # Producing message
-- SQS standard s unlimited throughput.
+- SQS standard is unlimited throughput.
 # Consuming message
 - Poll SQS for message (receive up to 10 message at a time).
 # Multiple consumers